-After over 20 years of touring clubs, theaters, and arenas, there was always one constant issue.
+After over 24 years of touring clubs, theaters, and arenas, there was always one constant issue.
 Dealing with overwhelming cymbal wash on stage.
-I've played over 3,000 shows alongside 15 drummers in my career and whether they had technical or slamming styles, my group and I always had issues with cymbals blasting on stage or rehearsals.
+I've sold over 1 million records, played over 3,800 shows alongside 15 drummers in my career and whether they had technical or slamming styles, my group and I always had issues with cymbals blasting on stage or rehearsals.
 Over the years, I've also heard and seen many sound engineers fight to isolate cymbal bleed out front.
 All of this lead me to the invention of The Cymbal Shield.

 My quest truly began in 2014 when my group entered the world of in-ear monitors.
 It had always been an issue but this intensified it.
 Every night at least one guy in the group complained about having nothing but cymbals in his mix.
 That would in turn lead to the same old discussion with our monitor engineer explaining that he did not put over-heads in anyone's mix.
 So it was imperative that we find a way to decrease the volume of the cymbals on stage.
 The struggle went on for about a month until we narrowed it down to the four downstage vocal mic's picking up the cymbal wash.
 Eventually, we only had our personal vocal in our ear mixes.
 Unfortunately, this is not what you want when singing four-part harmonies.
 Personally, I would only have my vocal up just enough to get by during this time.
 This somewhat solved the cymbal issue for the time being but still didn't allow me to hear what I truly needed vocally.
 This is when I started searching to solve the problem.